 Step 6: Now select the mailbox(s) you wish the program operate against.

 Step 7: Here you need to select a folder for the new PST file.
 Click Change Folder.

 Step 8: It’ll take a couple of minutes to complete this process.

 Finally, click Finish.

-By following all the steps shown above, you can easily convert EDB to PST without having any trouble.
+By following the steps shown above, you can successfully export emails to Outlook from Microsoft Exchange Server without having any trouble.

 If you want to know how to convert PST to EDB, refer to this post How to Import PST Files to Microsoft Exchange Server?

-If you’re using MS Exchange Server 2007, you can’t run ExMerge.exe utility directly on Exchange Server machine.
+If you’re using Microsoft Exchange Server 2007, you can’t run ExMerge.exe utility directly on Exchange Server machine.
 Also, it may take an ample time to complete the operation successfully.